 1.2 Main Functions

-– Marketing: Create and implement strategies to attract and retain customers.
+– Marketing: Create and implement strategies to attract and retain customers

-– Customer Relationship Management (CRM): Maintain and improve relationships with existing customers.
+– Customer Relationship Management (CRM): Maintain and improve relationships with existing customers

-1.3 Front Office Features
+1.3 Characteristics of the Front Office

-– Customer Focus: Prioritizes customer satisfaction and experience.
+– Customer Focus: Prioritizes customer satisfaction and experience

-– Interpersonal Skills: Requires strong communication and negotiation skills.
+– Interpersonal Skills: Requires strong communication and negotiation skills

-– Visibility: Represents the company’s public image.
+– Visibility: Represents the public image of the company

-– Dynamism: Operates in a fast-paced, results-oriented environment.
+– Dynamism: Operates in a fast-paced, results-oriented environment

 1.4 Technologies Used